-Over a period of time your iPhone can get clogged with junk items and unwanted cached files.
-Hence, the need to Clear Cache on iPhone from time to time, in order to improve its performance.
+As you continue to use your iPhone, it can get clogged with junk items and outdated cached files.
+You will find below the steps to Clear Cache on iPhone and improve its performance.

 Clear Cache on iPhone or iPad